 Sometimes, easy crafts are the best ones because your kids will really feel a sense of accomplishment when they finish the crafts all by themselves.
 They also come in handy when you are trying to homeschool your older kid and your younger one is left with nothing to do.

-Let’s make Halloween extra exciting with this fun ghost craft!
+Let’s make Halloween extra exciting with this fun and easy ghost craft!

 Cotton Ball Ghost Craft